run-ai/docs/docs/Researcher/tools/dev-tensorboard.md

         callbacks=[..., tensorboard_callback])
 ```

 The `logs` directory must be saved on a Network File Server such that it can be accessed by the TensorBoard Job.
-For example, by running the job as follows:
+For example, by running the Job as follows:

 ```
 runai submit train-with-logs -i tensorflow/tensorflow:1.14.0-gpu-py3 \